-File Transfer Protocol (FTP) Setup Guide
+File Transfer Protocol (FTP) Setup Guide link

-- The ability to log into this account using a password
+- The ability to log in to this account using a password.

 In the connector setup form, enter the Destination schema name of your choice.